LorenzSeufert/CeangalMessenger---Documentation/SRS.md

 ### 1.1 Purpose

-This Software Requirements Specification (SRS) describes all specifications for the application "Ceangal-Messenger".
-The project is an alternative to Discord and Teamspeak with self deployable servers, it should prevent your data to be stored by other companys.
+This Software Requirements Specification (SRS) describes all specifications for the application "Ceangal Messenger".
+The project is a little social chat app with self deployable servers, it should prevent your data to be stored by other companys.

 ### 1.2 Scope

 The project is going to be realized as a Desktop Application.
+Some functions are:

+- Add friends
+- Personal user profile
+- Chat with friends

 ### 1.3 Definitions, Acronyms and Abbreviations